nstickney/teamsite/README.md

-# Reacting
+# TeamSite
-Learning React.js by doing tiny projects.
+A base page to use for taunting your opponents in network defense games.
+They can play Tic-Tac-Toe on your website while they get hacked.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)